Coronavirus: Deportees from Australia paused amid Covid-19 travel restrictions

 It's not known how many people this affects.

-The police spokesperson said it might be requested to support these "interactions" but they have currently paused assisted deportations until they can secure the return of its travelling staff.
+The police spokesperson said it might be requested to support these "interactions" but it has currently paused assisted deportations until it can secure the return of its travelling staff.

-More than 2000 New Zealanders have been deported by the Australian government under changes made to section 501 of the Migration Act in 2014.
+More than 2000 New Zealanders have been deported by the Australian Government under changes made to section 501 of the Migration Act in 2014.

-The rules now allow Australia to eject New Zealanders on "bad character grounds", for being sentenced to 12 months or more in jail, or at the discretion of the home affairs minister, all in the name of national security.
+The rules now allow Australia to eject New Zealanders on "bad character grounds", for being sentenced to 12 months or more in jail, or at the discretion of the Home Affairs Minister, all in the name of national security.

 Some of the Kiwis have been in Australia for long periods of their lives, have gained permanent residency and have few links to New Zealand.